The Entrepreneurial State

 Debunking public vs. private sector myths

-Available in the UK, USA, France, Germany, Greece, Italy, Netherlands, Portugal, Poland, Slovenia and Spain.
+Available in the UK, USA, France, Finland, Germany, Greece, Italy, Netherlands, Portugal, Poland, Slovenia and Spain.

 The Entrepreneurial State: debunking public vs. private sector myths stirred up much-needed debate about the role of the state in fostering long-run innovation led economic growth.

 According to conventional wisdom, innovation is best left to the dynamic entrepreneurs of the private sector, and government should get out of the way.
 But what if all this was wrong?
 What if, from Silicon Valley to medical breakthroughs, the public sector has been the boldest and most valuable risk-taker of all?